'NCIS' Season 15: Mark Harmon's Character To Look For A Missing Petty Officer, Team Would Be In Serious Danger

 — Jessica Carter (@dangergirl101) March 20, 2018

-Previous reports even suggested that a dead body would also be seen near the area.
-Aside from that, the imminent NCIS Season 15 Episode 18 is also expected to feature the first draft of Ducky’s book.
-For starters, the character of David McCallum is currently writing a reference book related to crimes.
+Previous reports even suggested that a dead body will also be seen near the area.
+Aside from that, NCIS Season 15 Episode 18 is also expected to feature the first draft of Ducky’s book.
+For starters, David McCallum’s character is currently writing a reference book related to crimes.

 NCIS season 15 episode 18 promo: Is Abby hiding in the morgue? https://t.co/Bjg5sSxrui #NCIS